Charanrshree/Threetier_application/README.md

+CloudWatch Agent Setup on EC2 with SSM Parameters
-To install the CloudWatch Agent on your EC2 instance and configure it to use SSM parameters to fetch instance values, follow these steps:
+This document outlines the steps to install the Amazon CloudWatch Agent on an EC2 instance and configure it to fetch values from AWS Systems Manager (SSM) Parameter Store.

+Table of Contents
+Prerequisites
+Step 1: Install CloudWatch Agent
+Step 2: Create an IAM Role for EC2
+Step 3: Create SSM Parameters
+Step 4: Create CloudWatch Agent Configuration
+Step 5: Configure CloudWatch Agent to Fetch SSM Parameters Step 6: Verify Installation
+Prerequisites
+An EC2 instance running Amazon Linux 2, CentOS, or Ubuntu.
+AWS CLI installed on the instance (optional but recommended).
+Appropriate IAM permissions to create roles and access SSM Parameter Store.
-1. Install CloudWatch Agent
+Step 1: Install CloudWatch Agent
-Log into your EC2 instance and run the following commands to install the CloudWatch Agent:
+Amazon Linux 2 / CentOS:
 bash
 Copy code
-# Update package lists
+sudo yum update -y
+sudo yum install amazon-cloudwatch-agent -y
+Ubuntu:
+bash
+Copy code
-sudo yum update -y  # For Amazon Linux 2 / CentOS sudo apt-get update -y  # For Ubuntu
+sudo apt-get update -y

-# Install CloudWatch Agent
-sudo yum install amazon-cloudwatch-agent -y  # For Amazon Linux 2 / CentOS sudo apt-get install amazon-cloudwatch-agent -y  # For Ubuntu
+sudo apt-get install amazon-cloudwatch-agent -y
-2. Create an IAM Role for EC2
+Step 2: Create an IAM Role for EC2
-Make sure your EC2 instance has an IAM role attached that has the required permissions to read SSM parameters and push metrics to CloudWatch.
-If you don’t have this role:

 Go to the IAM console.
 Create a new role with the following AWS managed policies:
 AmazonSSMReadOnlyAccess
 CloudWatchAgentServerPolicy
 Attach the role to your EC2 instance.
-3. Create SSM Parameters (Optional)
+Step 3: Create SSM Parameters
-You can create parameters in SSM Parameter Store to hold specific configuration values that CloudWatch Agent will fetch.

-Navigate to Systems Manager in the AWS console.
+Navigate to AWS Systems Manager in the AWS console.
 Go to Parameter Store and click Create parameter.
-Enter the name, type (e.g., String, SecureString), and value.
+Enter the following details:
-For example, create a parameter to hold your CloudWatchAgentConfig:

 Name: /EC2/CloudWatch/AgentConfig
 Type: String
-Value: The CloudWatch agent configuration in JSON format (more on this below).
+Value: Provide the CloudWatch agent configuration in JSON format (see below).
-4. Create CloudWatch Agent Configuration
+Step 4: Create CloudWatch Agent Configuration
-You can create a JSON configuration file for the CloudWatch agent to specify which metrics and logs to collect.
-Here's a sample configuration file:
+Create a CloudWatch agent configuration to specify which metrics and logs to collect.
+Use the following sample JSON configuration:

 json
 Copy code